petersonjonath/personalwebpage/talks.md

 <center> invited lectures </center>
 ---

--“The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
+- “The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
 Columbia University/Union Theological Seminary, October 2023.
 New York, NY.

 -“Marks of the Pen: Bodily Branding and Scholarly Practice in Early Modern South Asia.”
 The Parekh Institute of Indian Thought, Centre for the Study of Developing Societies, July 2023.
 New Delhi, India.